cloudmesh-community/fa18-423-03/project-report/report.md

 instance.

 **Accessing the instance**
 Open command prompt, if using Windows, or Terminal, if using Mac.
+Type in:
+'''
-Type in "ssh -i ~/*key-pair-location*   ec2-user@*IPv4 Public IP*".
+"ssh -i ~/*key-pair-location*   ec2-user@*IPv4 Public IP*"
+'''
 This will connect you into the EC2 instance.

 **Uploading files into the instance**
 Download Cyberduck 2.
 Open the application.
 In the dropdown menu, select "SFTP